flax-lang/flax/issues.md

 ### CHANGELOG (FIXED / IMPLEMENTED THINGS)

 `(??)`
+- make init methods always mutable, for obvious reasons.
+Also, virtual stuff still works and didn't break, which is a plus.

+`(7107d5e)`
 - remove all code with side effects (mostly `eat()` stuff in the parser) from within asserts.

 `(e9ebbb0)`